OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `{` [*statement*]* `}`

-> A codeblock is a sequence of zero or more statements, enclosed in curly braces.
-Codeblocks form the bodies of functions, `if` statements, and loops.
+> This is a statement codeblock, it is a sequence of zero or more statements, enclosed in curly braces.
+Statement codeblocks form the bodies of functions, `if` and `loop` statements.
 Local variables may be declared and used within a codeblock.
 A local variable that is declared within a codeblock can be used only within that same codeblock (or other codeblocks nested inside of it).

+`{` [statement]* *expression* `}`

+> This is an expression codeblock, the statements are executed in order, with the same behavior as statement codeblocks, and then *expression* is evaluated, with access to locals defined in *statement*s.
+> The type of the codeblock is the same as the type of *expression*.

 ## Statements